Wetlands Workshops

 Wetlands are crucial for flood control, water filtration, and producing diversity of species — gain the practical skills to protect these essential ecosystems with a BCWF wetlands workshop!

 The BCWF Wetlands Education Program offers free Map Our Marshes workshops (1-day) and Wetlandkeepers workshops (2.5-days) annually across B.C. to enable our community to learn about, steward, and map local wetlands.
-Learn more about the two programs below.
+Learn more about the three programs below.
+As well, each year since 1988, the Wetlands Education Program has been conducting a 7-day Wetlands Institute workshop in B.C. for people with current and/or future wetland projects in their communities.

 Join our mailing list to be the first to know when registration opens for workshops each year!